-In December 2006, we entered into a worldwide co-development agreement with Genentech for the development and commercialization of GDC-0973 (XL518).
-GDC-0973 (XL518) is a potent, highly selective inhibitor of MEK, a serine/threonine kinase that is a component of the RAS/RAF/MEK/ERK pathway.
+In December 2006, we entered into a worldwide co-development agreement with Genentech for the development and commercialization of cobimetinib.
+Cobimetinib is a potent, highly selective inhibitor of MEK, a serine/threonine kinase that is a component of the RAS/RAF/MEK/ERK pathway.
 This pathway mediates signaling downstream of growth factor receptors, and is prominently activated in a wide variety of human tumors.
-In preclinical studies, oral dosing of GDC-0973 (XL518) resulted in potent and sustained inhibition of MEK in RAS- or BRAF-mutant tumor models.
-Exelixis discovered GDC-0973 (XL518) internally and advanced the compound to investigational new drug ("IND"), status.
+In preclinical studies, oral dosing of cobimetinib resulted in potent and sustained inhibition of MEK in RAS- or BRAF-mutant tumor models.
+Exelixis discovered cobimetinib internally and advanced the compound to investigational new drug ("IND"), status.

-Genentech paid upfront and milestone payments of \$25.0 million in December 2006 and \$15.0 million in January 2007 upon signing of the codevelopment agreement and with the submission of the IND for GDC-0973 (XL518).
-Under the terms of the agreement, we were responsible for developing GDC-0973 (XL518) through the end of a phase 1 clinical trial, and Genentech had the option to co-develop GDC-0973 (XL518), which Genentech could exercise after receipt of certain phase 1 data from us.
+Genentech paid upfront and milestone payments of \$25.0 million in December 2006 and \$15.0 million in January 2007 upon signing of the co-development agreement and with the submission of the IND for cobimetinib.
+Under the terms of the agreement, we were responsible for developing cobimetinib through the end of a phase 1 clinical trial, and Genentech had the option to co-develop cobimetinib, which Genentech could exercise after receipt of certain phase 1 data from us.
 In March 2008, Genentech exercised its option, triggering a payment to us of \$3.0 million, which we received in April 2008.
-We were responsible for the phase 1 clinical trial until the point that a maximum tolerated dose ("MTD"), was determined.
-After MTD was achieved, we granted to Genentech an exclusive worldwide revenue-bearing license to GDC-0973 (XL518) in March 2009, at which point Genentech became responsible for completing the phase 1 clinical trial and subsequent clinical development.
-We received an additional \$7.0 million milestone payment in March 2010.
+We were responsible for the phase 1 clinical trial until the point that a maximum tolerated dose ("MTD") was determined.
+After MTD was determined, we granted to Genentech an exclusive worldwide revenue-bearing license to cobimetinib in March 2009, at which point Genentech became responsible for completing the phase 1 clinical trial and subsequent clinical development.
+We received an additional \$7.0 million payment in March 2010.

-Preliminary results from BRIM7, an ongoing phase 1b dose escalation study conducted by Roche and Genentech of the BRAF inhibitor ("BRAFi") vemurafenib in combination with GDC-0973 (XL518) in patients with locally advanced/unresectable or metastatic melanoma carrying a BRAFV600 mutation were presented at the European Society of Medical Oncologists Annual Meeting in September 2012.
-As disclosed on ClinicalTrials.gov (NCT01689519), a multicenter, randomized, double-blind, placebo-controlled phase 3 clinical trial evaluating the combination of vemurafenib with GDC-0973 (XL518) versus vemurafenib in previously untreated BRAFV600 mutation positive patients with unresectable locally advanced or metastatic melanoma was initiated on November 1, 2012.
+Preliminary results from BRIM7, an ongoing phase 1b dose escalation study conducted by Roche and Genentech of the BRAF inhibitor vemurafenib in combination with cobimetinib in patients with locally advanced/unresectable or metastatic melanoma carrying a BRAFV600 mutation were presented at the 2012 European Society of Medical Oncologists Annual Meeting.
+Updated data from BRIM7 reported at the European Cancer Congress 2013 suggest that the preliminary safety profile and activity of the investigational combination of cobimetinib and vemurafenib are encouraging in BRAF inhibitor-naïve patients.
+Although the phase 1b dose escalation study was designed to evaluate the safety and tolerability of cobimetinib in combination with vemurafenib, objective responses (comprising complete or partial responses) were observed in 85% of the patients who had not been previously treated with a BRAF inhibitor.

+As disclosed on ClinicalTrials.gov (NCT01689519), a multicenter, randomized, double-blind, placebo-controlled phase 3 clinical trial evaluating the combination of vemurafenib with cobimetinib versus vemurafenib in previously untreated BRAFV600 mutation positive patients with unresectable locally advanced or metastatic melanoma was initiated on November 1, 2012.
 On January 14, 2013, we received notice from Genentech that the first patient was dosed in this phase 3 pivotal trial.
+Roche and Genentech have provided guidance that they expect top-line data from this trial in 2014.